terremoth/php-async/README.md

 - Symfony/Process lib
 - and PHP's native Shmop extension

+### Target Audience
+For those who, for some reason, cannot or don't want to use Swoole or Parallel

+### Why?
+- Native way + no need to change php.ini
+- Easy: just composer install the lib and use it
+- Fast to learn
+- Fast to use: no need to compile, no need to download pecl extensions
+- Operating system agnostic

 ### Warning
-it does not works on MSYS or MINGW terminals!
+it does not works on MSYS or MINGW shells!
 However, It will work fine on both Windows (cmd and powershell) and Linux.

 See [demos/demo.php](demos/demo.php) for examples.